Sarthak-Nigam/Hotel-Booking-Analysis/README.md

 Exploratory Data Analysis<br>
 Performed EDA and tried answering the following questions:

- Q1) Which hotel has more no of bookings and What is the  percentage of bookings in each hotel ?
+ Q1) Which hotel has more no of bookings and What is the  percentage of bookings in each hotel ?<br>
- Q2) Hotel Wise Bookings based on Month and year also What is the trend of bookings within a month ?
+ Q2) Hotel Wise Bookings based on Month and year also What is the trend of bookings within a month ?<br>
- Q3) Which meal type is the  most preffered meal of customers ?
+ Q3) Which meal type is the  most preffered meal of customers ?<br>
- Q4) Country Wise - Number of Bookings ?
+ Q4) Country Wise - Number of Bookings ?<br>
- Q5) Which agent is making maximum Bookings ?
+ Q5) Which agent is making maximum Bookings ?<br>
- Q6) Which room type is in most demand and which room type generates the  highest average daily rate?
+ Q6) Which room type is in most demand and which room type generates the  highest average daily rate?<br>
- Q8) How long do people stay at the hotels?
+ Q8) How long do people stay at the hotels?<br>
- Q9) What is preferred stay length in each hotel based on weekday nights and weekend nights ?
+ Q9) What is preferred stay length in each hotel based on weekday nights and weekend nights ?<br>
- Q10) Which Booking is preffered with the deposite type?
+ Q10) Which Booking is preffered with the deposite type?<br>
- Q11) Cancellation rates in both the hotels also arival year and  lead time?
+ Q11) Cancellation rates in both the hotels also arival year and  lead time?<br>
- Q12) What is the Average daily rate month wise also which are the most busy months??
+ Q12) What is the Average daily rate month wise also which are the most busy months??<br>
- Q13) What is the Average daily rate with respect to per person?
+ Q13) What is the Average daily rate with respect to per person?<br>
- Q14) Is thier any Special request given by the customer to hotels?
+ Q14) Is thier any Special request given by the customer to hotels?<br>
- Q15) Which channel is mostly used for the booking of hotels?
+ Q15) Which channel is mostly used for the booking of hotels? <br>
- Q16) Chances that its customer will return for another stay?
+ Q16) Chances that its customer will return for another stay?<br>
- Q17) Which types of customers mostly make bookings?
+ Q17) Which types of customers mostly make bookings?<br>
- Q18) How many customers are most likely to require a parking space?
+ Q18) How many customers are most likely to require a parking space?<br>

 Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used:
 1) Bar Plot.